Leading Wire Cloth Manufacturers

 Patterns

-While they often create custom patterns, manufacturers can also use or modify an existing pattern.
-The most common of these are twilled square mesh weave, plain square mesh weave, plain dutch weave, reverse plain weave and twill dutch weave.
-Each weave pattern brings something different to the table.
+Manufacturers often customize or adapt existing patterns such as twilled square mesh weave, plain square mesh weave, plain dutch weave, reverse plain weave, and twill dutch weave.
+Each weave pattern serves different purposes:

 Customization